huuff/exobrain/computer-technology/mongodb/partial-index.md

 ```

 ## Caveat
 Be aware that when a query uses a partial index, those documents that are not in the index will simply not appear in the result set.
+If you want to be sure that you receive all results, you have to use a `.hint()` to do a table scan ==but how do you hint for a table scan?==